MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 * [Android] Show progress notifications
 * [Android] Configure notification visibility on the lockscreen
 * [Android] Ability to create and delete notification channels
+* [Android] Retrieve the list of active notifications
 * [iOS (all supported versions) & macOS 10.14+] Request notification permissions and customise the permissions being requested around displaying notifications
 * [iOS 10 or newer and macOS 10.14 or newer] Display notifications with attachments